Tackling Child Sexual Exploitation

 Part Two: Oldham

-The independent assurance review into historic child sexual exploitation (CSE) in Oldham, published on 20 June 2022 found there were serious failings in the handling of some cases, particularly of the victim, ‘Sophie’.
+The independent assurance review into historic CSE in Oldham, published on 20 June 2022, found there were serious failings in the handling of some cases, particularly of the victim, ‘Sophie’.
 The review team found that some children had been failed by the agencies that were meant to protect them because child protection procedures had not been properly followed.

 Evidence of poor practice was attributed to a structural flaw the review team found in the multi-agency system that was set up to tackle to CSE leading to some children not being protected and perpetrators not being apprehended earlier.